 Although most of the local farmers could not afford to rent confiscated lands, seven of them found themselves in a situation where they had to lease land that they used to own under the local customary land tenure system.
-One of them explained: "Since we do not have our own land anymore, it is better for us to lease this land rather than
+One of them explained: "Since we do not have our own land anymore, it is better for us to lease this land rather than being unemployed, no matter whether it is fair or not."
+The lack of employment opportunities leaves farmers affected by land confiscations in precarious situations.

-30 Karen Human Rights Group (December 2014), "Hpapun Situation Update: Bu Tho Township, February to June 2014"
+&lt;sup>30 Karen Human Rights Group (December 2014), "Hpapun Situation Update: Bu Tho Township, February to June 2014"